jmscudder/COVID/index.md

 The cumulative number of first round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->The current total number of vaccinations is equivalent to 1 person out of every 124 in the state of Ohio having tested positive for COVID-19.
+>The current total number of vaccinations is equivalent to 1 person out of every 124 in the state of Ohio having begun their vaccination sequence.